dylanzenner/enemy_detection_in_ghost_of_tsushima/README.md

 A cascade classifier built using OpenCV for detecting enemy NPCs in the 2020 action-adventure game *Ghost of Tsushima* by Sucker Punch Productions.

+# Steps for replication

+### Step 1 Environment Setup:

+You will need the following before starting this project:
+-   A PlayStation 5 (or any console with *Ghost of Tsushima* in stalled)
+-   PS Remote Play installed on the machine you will be creating the project on

+### Step 2 Data Collection:
+Before we start the data collection we will need to set up our development environment.
+I am using Pycharm but you can use whatever you are comfortable with
+-   The first thing we need to do is create a function which will allow us to take screen shots of the game while we are playing it.
+The images captured will be used to train the cascade classifier
+-